manuela-blanco/manuela-blanco/README.md

 <img src="https://www.programaria.org/wp-content/uploads/2016/11/tumblr-cachorro.gif"><img>

 ##### I'm a brazilian programmer 💻 who likes board games, listening to music, watching movies and eating 🍝.
-##### I'm currently working as a software developer intern at Mobicare, a brazilian company that creates telecom solutions to internet providers. 📶
+##### I'm currently working as a software developer intern at IBM Research Brazil, which has been amazing because I have been able to work in different projects with researchers from all over the world.
 ##### I'm an undergraduate student at UNIRIO (Universidade Federal do Estado do Rio de Janeiro) pursuing my bachelor's degree in Information Systems.
 ##### My favorite programming language is Java ☕ ❤️
 ##### I have experience working with Java, Python, SQL and Javascript.
 Also, I feel comfortable working with Linux environments.